jagadeesh08-git/AI-Document-Search-using-RAG/README.md

-# 📄 AI Document Search using RAG

-An **AI-powered document search application** built using **Streamlit, LangChain, and Transformers**.
-This project uses **Retrieval-Augmented Generation (RAG)** to answer user questions strictly based on uploaded documents.

----

-## 🚀 Features

-- 📂 Upload multiple documents (PDF, TXT, CSV)
-- 🔍 Document-based question suggestions
-- 🧠 Retrieval-Augmented Generation (RAG)
-- ✍️ Clear, structured answers
-- 💬 Chat history tracking
-- 🧹 Clear chat & clear question options
-- 🔒 Answers generated strictly from uploaded documents
-- 📄 Shows which document inspired each suggested question

----

-## 📁 Supported File Types

-- PDF (`.pdf`)
-- Text (`.txt`)
-- CSV (`.csv`)

-You can upload one or multiple documents at the same time.

----

-## 🧠 How It Works

-1. Documents are uploaded by the user
-2. Text is extracted and split into chunks
-3. Relevant chunks are retrieved based on the question
-4. The language model generates an answer using only retrieved content

----

-## 🛠️ Tech Stack

-- **Frontend**: Streamlit
-- **RAG Framework**: LangChain
-- **Vector Store**: ChromaDB
-- **Language Model**: Google FLAN-T5
-- **Embeddings**: FakeEmbeddings

----
+📄 AI Document Search using RAG

+An AI-powered document search and question-answering system built using the Retrieval-Augmented Generation (RAG) paradigm.
+The application allows users to upload documents and ask questions, with answers generated strictly from the uploaded content.

+🚀 Features

+Upload multiple documents (PDF, TXT, CSV)

+Document-based question answering (RAG)

+Automatic document chunking and retrieval

+AI-generated answers using a transformer model

+Document-based question suggestions

+Each suggested question shows its source document

+Chat history with clear/reset options

+Clean and interactive Streamlit UI

+🧠 How It Works (RAG Pipeline)

+Document Ingestion
+Uploaded documents are loaded and split into smaller text chunks.

+Retrieval
+Relevant chunks are retrieved from a vector store based on the user query.

+Augmentation
+Retrieved content is injected into the prompt as context.

+Generation
+A transformer-based language model generates answers using only the provided context.

+🗂️ Supported File Types

+PDF

+TXT

+CSV

+Note: Documents must contain machine-readable text.
+Scanned or empty files may be ignored.

+🛠️ Tech Stack

+Frontend: Streamlit

+RAG Framework: LangChain

+Vector Store: ChromaDB

+Language Model: FLAN-T5 (Transformers)

+Document Parsing: PyPDF, CSV Loader
 ## 📦 Installation

+📦 Installation

-### Clone the repository
+Clone the repository:
 https://ai-document-search-using-rag-6uatemasbkngub4q4x2jnc.streamlit.app/

+pip install -r requirements.txt

+▶️ Run the Application
+streamlit run app.py